Nutritional yeast as a source of vitamin B1 (thiamine)

 Wernicke-Korsakoff Syndrome

 Wernicke-Korsakoff is a degenerative brain disorder caused by lack of thiamine in the body.
-Other causes of this disorder is long term high alcohol consumption, dietary deficiencies, prolonged vomiting or eating disorders.
+Other causes of this disorder are long-term high alcohol consumption, dietary deficiencies, prolonged vomiting or eating disorders.

 Wernicke-Korsakoff occurs in some alcoholics who don’t consume foods rich in thiamine.
 This causes psychomotor slowing and impaired consciousness and left untreated may lead to a coma or death.[27]